peter88213/novelibre/README.md

 What distinguishes *novelibre* from other writing software is the integration of other applications into the workflow, which are powerful and proven.
-*novelibre* is not an "all-in-one" solution, but a novel management software that is embedded in a customizable ecosystem.
+*novelibre* is not an "all-in-one" solution, but a novel organizer that is embedded in a customizable ecosystem.

 ![The novelibre ecosystem](docs/Screenshots/ecosystem.png)